509 Griffin Blvd. Panama City Beach Fl. 32413850-233-5030850-233-5034

 Pesticide Efficacy Trials

-BMCD perform validity testing on our formulated pesticides ( i.e. Permethrin; S- Methoprene, Bti, Bacillus sphaericus and Spinosad) .
-We perform lab and field tests to ensure that the products we choose to control immature mosquito species.
-We test wild populations of mosquito species to make sure our products control the mosquitoes in the aquatic and terrestrial habitats in the district.
-We first do a preliminary test in the lab and then take the test to the field.
-We perform these field tests in cage trials; ditches and catch basin locations within the district.
-Some of these assays are testing the efficacy of residual pesticides were use to control mosquitoes; some assays are a direct contact test to determine mortality over time of mosquito species.
+BMCD performs efficacy tests on our formulated pesticides (i.e. Permethrin; S- Methoprene, Bti, Bacillus sphaericus, and Spinosad).
+We perform lab and field tests to ensure that the products we use to control mosquitoes are working properly.
+We test wild populations of mosquitoes to make sure our products control the mosquitoes in the aquatic and terrestrial habitats in the district.

 Publications: Mulla et al. 2011